peterhpark/neuroclear/README.md

 conda activate neuroclear
 ```

 - While the typical install time will vary widely depending on the environment, the whole process of installing every software modules and dependencies will take 1-2 hours.
+- Docker environment will be available soon.

 # Demo